 Standard home insurance policies include up to $500 in pet coverage

 Erie home insurance cost

-Affordability extends to Erie’s homeowners insurance, which is $959 per year for $250,000 in coverage.
-This is more than 30% less than the national average cost of homeowners insurance at $1,383 per year for the same amount of dwelling coverage.
+Affordability extends to Erie’s homeowners insurance, which is $957 per year for $250K in coverage.
+This is more than 49 percent less than the national average cost of homeowners insurance of $1,428 per year for the same amount of dwelling coverage.

 Erie home insurance discounts

 Erie’s home insurance coverage comes with unique options not found with other carriers.
-Its pet coverage under its home policy is extended to birds and fish, which may be excluded or limited by competitors.
-Erie’s base home insurance policy offers up to $500 for animals, birds and fish coverage.
+Its home insurance pet coverage extends coverage to up to $500 for animals, including birds and fish.

 Erie life insurance

 Erie offers four life insurance products: term life, whole life, universal life and Erie’s exclusive ERIExpress Life.
 Erie’s term life insurance may be a good option for those who want a fixed coverage term and intend for the policy to pay for expenses that may be burdensome to loved ones, such as funeral costs and mortgage or credit card debt.
 Whole and universal life have no fixed terms, but universal life offers the most flexible death benefit.
 Erie’s unique ERIExpress Life policy may be ideal for people looking for a simplified application and fast approval.